-&lt;sup>4 Before the Flood they could only eat vegetables, but now God adds meat.
+&lt;sup>1 Before the Flood they could only eat vegetables, but now God adds meat.

-&lt;sup>5 Really, it is the circulation of the blood that makes it possible for the body to live and function.
-Note that God prohibited the ingestion of blood.
+&lt;sup>2 Really, it is the circulation of the blood that makes it possible for the body to live and function.
+Note that God prohibited the ingestion of blood, and that prohibition has never been lifted.
 Any animal or bird slaughtered for food should be bled.

-&lt;sup>6 God here established the maximum penalty for murder.
+&lt;sup>3 God here established the maximum penalty for murder, and that penalty has never been revoked.
 In the Law of Moses there was no mercy for the murderer (Numbers 35:32).
 The reason given is that the man is the bearer of the image of God.